lucasherlon/Frontend-Mentor-Challenges/README.md

 # Frontend-Mentor-Challenges
-My solutions for the <a href="https://www.frontendmentor.io/challenges" target="_blank">Frontent Mentor challenges.</a>
+My solutions for the <a href="https://www.frontendmentor.io/challenges">Frontent Mentor challenges.</a>